andig/fritzapi/README.md

 `getGuestWlan` returns a structure containing all wifi settings found in the Fritz!Box UI.
 The `setGuestWlan` function accepts either a settings structure such as this or a single boolean value.

-All functions have been tested on FritzOS 6.20/6.36/6.51 using the Fritz!Box 7390 and on FritzOS 6.50 on Fritz!Box 6490.
+All functions have been tested on Fritz!OS 6.20/6.36/6.51 using the Fritz!Box 7390 and on Fritz!OS 6.50 on Fritz!Box 6490.
 The WLAN functions may be less stable.

 ## Installation